-- Information regarding the purpose of the wrapper and the backend used. - Installation instructions. - Any other necessary information for users and other developers.
+- Information regarding the purpose of the wrapper and the backend used.

+- A compatibility matrix with OSP-core.

+- Installation instructions.

+- Folder structure.

+- Any other necessary information for users and other developers.

-13.7 Contribute to the docs
+11.6 Contribute to the docs

-If you have any suggestion for this documentation, whether it is something that needs more explanation, is inaccurate or simply a note on anything that could be improved, you can open an issue here, and we will look into it!
+If you have any suggestion for this documentation, whether it is something that needs more explanation, is inaccurate or simply a note on anything that could be improved, you can open an issue here, and we will look into it!.